Mathematics, B.S.

 Total Credits122-126

-Applied Mathematics (50 Credits)
+Applied and Computational Mathematics (56 Credits)

 In addition to the program courses above, this concentration must complete the following.